Binary Golay code: A convenient representation

-It is convenient to use the "Miracle Octad Generator" format, with co-ordinates in an array of 4 rows, 6 columns.
+It is convenient to use the "Miracle Octad Generator" format, with coordinates in an array of 4 rows, 6 columns.
 Addition is taking the symmetric difference.
 All 6 columns have the same parity, which equals that of the top row.

 A partition of the 6 columns into 3 pairs of adjacent ones constitutes a trio.
 This is a partition into 3 octad sets.
 A subgroup, the projective special linear group PSL(2,7) x S3 of a trio subgroup of M24 is useful for generating a basis.
 PSL(2,7) permutes the octads internally, in parallel.
 S3 permutes the 3 octads bodily.

 The basis begins with octad T: